overwolf/overwolf.github.io/docs/start/using-dev-tools.md

 It is possible to use a testing framework (e.g. Selenium) with your application.
 More details [here](app-automation).

+## Enabling automation testing with automation flag

+To use a testing framework with your application, run the Overwolf App (overwolf.exe) with the flag "--enable-automation".

 ### Run your React app locally

 Runs on a node.js server.